gokyo/native-apps-api-orchestration/docs/preflight-check.md

 ```

 If an mfa operation was supplied in the POST request and the users MFA credential strength is not Strong, the below response is returned.

-Note that the routeToTwoFactor will always be false.
+Note that in this case also the routeToTwoFactor flag is deprecated and soon it will be configured to always be false.

-The mfaURI section is deprecated.
+The mfaURI section is also deprecated.
 It provides a webURI to be supplied to the browser, and the apiURI is later used to validate the outcome of the MFA web journey.
-However as the routeToTwoFactor is always false so this should always be ignored.
+This should be ignored if the routeToTwoFactor is false.

 ```json
 {